rudeboybert/forestecology/README.md

 Now we are ready to fit the competition model with `fit_bayesian_model`.
 This function needs only the `focal_vs_comp` as an input.
-Other options allow the user to specify prior parameters and run a species identity shuffle (see below).
+Other options allow the user to specify prior parameters and run a competitor-species identity shuffle (see below).

 ``` r
 # Big Woods